iwashun22/crud-operator/README.md

 //         { id: '179128', name: 'Susan' }]

 // This works only when strictMode is false
-// Otherwise you need to pass id instead const deletedUser = users.delete({ name: 'Susan'});
+// Otherwise you need to pass only id const deletedUser = users.delete({ name: 'Susan'});
 ```